KxSystems/docs/docs/ml/embedpy/index.md

 V0.2-beta features a number of changes back-incompatible with the previous release, V0.1-beta.

 Most notably, the default _type_ used in many operations is now the embedPy type, rather than the foreign type.
-Differences between these types (and the associated APIs) are set out below.